 Pic at Borella Junction 24 July 1983 –taken by Chnadragupta Amarasinghe **

 May we pass brother?

 Roving eyes survey thus Continue reading

-Filed under accountability, american imperialism, historical interpretation, landscape wondrous, law of armed conflict, life stories, LTTE, Middle Eastern Politics, military strategy, politIcal discourse, power politics, Responsibility to Protect or R2P, security, Sinhala-Tamil Relations, sri lankan society, Tamil civilians, the imaginary and the real, truth as casualty of war, unusual people, vengeance, world events & processes, zealotry
+Filed under accountability, atrocities, discrimination, economic processes, historical interpretation, human rights, landscape wondrous, life stories, politIcal discourse, power sharing, reconciliation, riots and pogroms, security, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, terrorism, trauma, unusual people, vengeance, world events & processes, zealotry

 I first came to know Ivan Samarawickrama when he was Government Agent of Polonnarawa in the mid-1960s.
 I was then attached to the Land Development Department.
 I van had already earned a name as a good administrator when he was appointed Assistant Government Agent of the Jaffna District at a time when there were civil disturbances and an army officer (for the first time I believe), was appointed to function as the Government Agent.
 The government of the day understood the importance of having an officer acquainted with District Administration in order to control and administer a district.
 Ivan Samarawickrama performed his duties with great acceptance to the people of Jaffna and greatly contributed to the district’s peace and development.